Diploma in International Hospitality Operations Management Co-op

 Hear from our students and faculty

-Watch these videos to gain a deeper perspective of studying at TSoM.
+Watch these videos to gain a deeper perspective of studying at TSOM.

-Sundia Uehara, Learn about her journey and how studying at TSoM helped her achieve her dream of becoming a successful professional in Canada!
+Sundia Uehara, Learn about her journey and how studying at TSOM helped her achieve her dream of becoming a successful professional in Canada!
 She also discusses her academic experiences and how she connected with faculty and students from different parts of the globe!

 Image of Sundia Uehara